zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

 ![CleanShot 2021-11-29 at 17.03.34@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_17.03.342x.png)

-Carefully extract the access_token only and copy to the clipboard.
+Carefully extract the access_token only and copy it to the clipboard.
 Paste into a header in the test client called `authorization`.
 Note that the value of the header should be `Bearer <access_token>` replacing `<access_token>` with the token you got back from cURL.

 ![CleanShot 2021-11-29 at 17.06.08@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_17.06.082x.png)